How Now? from the Cow- Spring 2008 Catalog

 Because of HIV and hepatitis dangers, blood transfusion nowadays is a risky way to boost a person’s immune system.
 But a risk free way to the same benefit was discovered about ten years ago in the form of bovine (cow) colostrum.
 Bovine colostrum is packed with transfer factors like hydrogen peroxide and immunoglobulins (antibodies), and even though it comes from cattle, it is effective “cross-species” which means the benefits are as pronounced in humans as in cows.

 Healthy cells make hydrogen peroxide on their own to regulate metabolism and fight off invading pathogens, but sick cells need the reinforcement colostrum can provide.
-The immunoglobulins go after and stop a microorganism called cryptosporidiosis, a cause of severe diarrhea.
-Children and adults with acute or chronic diarrhea can be helped by taking a small, white capsule of colostrum such as Beeyoutiful’s Colostrum Transfer Factor.
+The immunoglobulins provide another layer of immune system support.
+Children and adults boost their immune systems by taking a small, white capsule of colostrum such as Beeyoutiful’s Colostrum Transfer Factor.

 How Does It Help?